SmogDr/edar_coursebook/docs/02-rprog1.md

-but this open-source nature of R has created a large community of people worldwide who develop and share extensions to R. As a result, you can pull in packages that let you do all kinds of things in R, like visualizing Tweets, cleaning up accelerometer data, analyzing complex surveys, fitting maching learning models, and a wealth of other cool things.
+but this open-source nature of R has created a large community of people worldwide who develop and share extensions to R. As a result, you can pull in packages that let you do all kinds of things in R, like visualizing Tweets, cleaning up accelerometer data, analyzing complex surveys, fitting machine learning models, and a wealth of other cool things.

-> "Despite its name, open-source software is less vulnerable to hacking than the secret, black box systems like those being used in polling places now.
+> <span style="color: blue;"> "Despite its name, open-source software is less vulnerable to hacking than the secret, black box systems like those being used in polling places now.
 That’s because anyone can see how open-source systems operate.
 Bugs can be spotted and remedied, deterring those who would attempt attacks.
 This makes them much more secure than closed-source models like Microsoft’s, which only Microsoft employees can get into to fix." -- [Woolsey and Fox. *To Protect Voting, Use Open-Source Software.* New York Times.
-August 3, 2017.](https://www.nytimes.com/2017/08/03/opinion/open-source-software-hacker-voting.html?mcubz=3)
+August 3, 2017.](https://www.nytimes.com/2017/08/03/opinion/open-source-software-hacker-voting.html?mcubz=3) </span>

 You can download the latest version of R from [CRAN](https://cran.r-project.org).
 Be sure to select the distribution for your